Yangians and quantum loop algebras: Introduction

 The above results go some way towards relating the categories of \fd representations of $\hloop$ and $\Yhg$.
-For example, exponentiating the roots of Drinfeld polynomials yields, via \eqref{it:polys}, a surjective map $\exp^*$ between the set of isomorphism classes of \fd modules of $\Yhg$ and those of $\hloop$--modules.
-Moreover, as pointed out in \cite {varagnolo-yangian}, the geometric realisations imply that $\exp^*$ preserves the characters of these \fd representations under the action of the torus $H$.
+For example, exponentiating the roots of Drinfeld polynomials yields, via \eqref{it:polys}, a surjective map $\exp^*$ between the set of isomorphism classes of irreducible \fd modules of $\Yhg$ and those of $\hloop$--modules.
+If $\g$ is simply laced, the geometric realisations \eqref{it:grep} imply further that $\exp^*$ preserves the dimensions of these representations \cite{varagnolo-yangian}.

-Despite the above results however, and to the best of our knowledge, no natural relation between the categories of \fd representations of $\hloop$ and $\Yhg$ is known.
-Part of the difficulty in exploiting the geometric realisations \eqref{it:grep} to pursue this question lies in the fact that, as pointed out in \cite{nakajima-qaffine}, the homomorphisms $\Psi_U, \Psi_Y$ are neither injective nor surjective.
-Moreover, although these realisations yield all irreducible representations, the categories $\Rep\ffd(\hloop)$ and $\Rep\ffd(\Yhg)$ are not semisimple.
+Despite these results however, and to the best of our knowledge, no natural relation between the categories of \fd representations of $\hloop$ and $\Yhg$ is known.
+Part of the difficulty in exploiting, say, the geometric realisations to pursue this question lies in the fact that the homomorphisms $\Psi_U,\Psi_Y$ are neither injective nor surjective \cite{nakajima-qaffine}.
+Moreover, although these realisations yield all irreducible representations, the categories $\Rep\ffd(\hloop)$ and $\Rep \ffd(\Yhg)$ are not semisimple.